 - When it has this “egg white” consistency, it’s known as “egg white cervical mucus” (or EWCM), and it means ovulation is approaching.
 EWCM helps sperm swim up into the uterus, and it also protects the sperm from the acidic conditions of your vagina.

 Checking your cervical mucus for signs of impending ovulation isn’t fail-safe, of course – and some women feel a bit squeamish about touching their vaginal discharge every day.
-But you might find it useful (and interesting!) to check for EWCM while also using ovulation predictor tests like the myLotus personalised fertility tracker.
+But you might find it useful (and interesting!) to check for EWCM while also using ovulation predictor tests.

 What is the menstrual cycle?